 After Nicolas Pesce’s stellar debut with the pure nightmare fuel ‘The Eyes of My Mother’ in 2016, the anticipation was certainly high about his sophomore feature, ‘Piercing.’
-While still unequivocally part of the horror genre, the latter movie is more of a psycho-erotic thriller than an out-and-out gorefest, although there are plenty of blood and disturbing visuals in it.
+While still unequivocally part of the horror genre, the latter movie is more of a psycho-erotic thriller than an out-and-out gorefest, although there is plenty of blood and disturbing visuals in it.

 It is the cinematic adaptation of Japanese author Ryū Murakami’s 1994 namesake novel.
 The thriller revolves around a budding and complex relationship between two incredibly lonely people.
 Since its release, the movie has played a pivotal role in establishing Pesce as one of the most innovative horror directors of modern times.
 SPOILERS AHEAD!